axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-process-widget.rst

 Define Process widget
 ---------------------

-Process widget of Portal dashboard is an flexible Process list with three modes.
+Process widget of Portal dashboard is a flexible Process list with three modes.
-Please refer to (link to process widget of dashboard) for more details.
+Refer to (link to process widget of the dashboard) for more details.

-Basic JSON structure of Process widget:
+Basic JSON structure of process widget:

    .. code-block:: html

       {
          "type": "process",
          "id": "process-widget",
+         "name": "Process Widget",
          "displayMode": "FULL_MODE",
          "layout": {
             "x": 10, "y": 0, "w": 2, "h": 4